 Amalfi Coast

-Anytime you’re in Naples and the weather permits, you’ll undoubtedly want to consider spending some time exploring the Amalfi Coast.
-Along the Amalfi Coast, you’ll find several marvelous beaches that you could easily make a whole trip out of on their own without even spending any time in Naples.
+Anytime you’re in Naples and the weather permits, you’ll undoubtedly want to consider exploring the Amalfi Coast.
+Along the Amalfi Coast, you’ll find several marvelous beaches that you could easily make a whole trip on their own without spending time in Naples.
 But for the sake of your Naples trip, just plan for a day or maybe two along this incredible coast.

 All along the coast, you’ll find pristine white sand beaches, piercing blue waters that seem to go on forever, and incredible views that you just won’t find anywhere else in Italy.
 The Amalfi Coast is a majestic place that you’ll regret skipping if you don’t go while you’re visiting Naples.
 The coastal towns all along the Amalfi Coast offer visitors a break from the hustle and bustle of the city and allow you to experience a day at an Italian beach that you won’t soon forget.